-There are currently 12 classes across the school age range.
+There are currently 16 classes across the school age range.
 Class sizes are small to ensure enhanced learning opportunities.
-Classes currently range from 6 - 13 pupils.
+Class sizes currently range from 7 to 15 pupils.
 Classes are led by a class teacher and supported by teaching assistants.
 Pupils follow a curriculum that meets their individual needs.
-For some, this may mean following a highly modified and creative pre-formal, formal or semi-formal curriculum with additional sensory regulation opportunities in order to develop skills.
+For some, this may mean following a highly modified and creative pre-formal, formal, semi-formal or informal curriculum with additional sensory regulation opportunities in order to develop skills.

 How do you adapt the curriculum and learning environment?